 At St James, we recognise the multicultural, multi-faith nature of the United Kingdom and understand the crucial role our schools play in promoting these values.
 As a school that serves a diverse community, we take our responsibility to promote community cohesion, generate a respect for difference and individual rights seriously.
 We believe it is incredibly important that these British Values permeate through all aspects of school and children will encounter these values throughout our everyday school life.
-Our Statutory Inspection of Anglican and Methodist Schools (SIAMS) report recognised us as a ‘Good’ Church of England School where the ‘culture is one of care, tolerance and respect.’
-Our values reiterate this and it means and our Christian identity plays an important role in upholding British Values within our school community.
+Our Statutory Inspection of Anglican and Methodist Schools (SIAMS) report recognised us as a ‘Good’ Church of England School and our vision, values and our Christian identity play an important role in upholding British Values within our school community.

 At our school these values are reinforced regularly and in the following ways: